gsudre/lab_notes/baseline_prediction/using_test_set.md

 done
 ```

-Also, delete all old nvVSimp comparisons so we're not using old results! (still
+Also, delete all old nvVSimp comparisons so we're not using old results!
-need to delete the stuff form PHilip's folder):

 ```bash
 grep -l nvVSimp trash_rsFMRI_DL/rsFMRI_DL_114218* > tmp.txt